 Project Description.
 Bella Homes is proposing a residential subdivision in the unincorporated area of Story County.
-The site is within the Rural Transitional Residential Area (a subcategory of the Rural/Urban Transitional Area) of the Ames Urban Fringe Plan.
-Both the Ames City Council and the Story County Supervisors retain jurisdictional approval, according to the 28E Implementation Agreement.
+The site is within the Rural Transitional Residential Area of the Ames Urban Fringe Plan.
+As such, jurisdictional approval is retained, according to the 28E Implementation Agreement, by both the Ames City Council and the Story County Supervisors.
 The Plan describes Rural Transitional Residential as follows: